luckyos-code/ArgU/README.md

 **Argument Retrieval student project at Leipzig University for [Touché @ CLEF 2020](https://touche.webis.de/) - 1st Shared Task on Argument Retrieval.**

-You build a system to support users who directly search for arguments, e.g., by supporting their stance, or by aiding them in building a stance on topics of a general societal interest such as abandonment of plastic bottles, animal experiments, abortion, etc. This subtask targets argumentative conversations.
-You will retrieve documents from the focused crawl with content from online debate portals (idebate.org, debatepedia.org, debatewise.org) and from Reddit's ChangeMyView.
-Be sure to retrieve good ''strong'' arguments.
-Our human assessors will label the retrieved documents manually, both for their general topical relevance, and for argument quality dimensions such as: (1) whether an argumentative text is logically cogent, (2) whether it is rhetorically well-written, and (3) whether it contributes to the users' stance-building process, i.e., somewhat similar to the concept of "utility" (refer to this paper for more information on argument quality https://webis.de/downloads/publications/papers/stein_2017c.pdf).
-Each document will be assigned with a score 0, 1 or 2 for each dimension, where 0 means not relevant/cogent/well-written/utilized, 1 - relevant/cogent/well-written/utilized, and 2 - very relevant/cogent/well-written/utilized.
-We will use nDCG@5 to evaluate retrieval systems along the four dimensions.

 ## Prerequisites